moderndatacompany/dataos.info/docs/resources/stacks/scanner/dashboards.md

 Metadata can be retrieved from the dashboard services using non-depot Scanner workflows.
-This metadata is about elemnets, such as dashboards, charts, owners, etc.
+This metadata is about elements, such as dashboards, charts, owners, etc.

 This is a list of supported dashboard services from which metadata can be extracted.